Ada-Developers-Academy/daily-curriculum/week5/tuesday/more-css.md

     p { color: black; }

-In this case `div.post p` is more specific that `p`, so the text will be red even though plain `p` comes later.
+In this case `div.post p` is more specific than `p`, so the text will be red even though plain `p` comes later.

 You can override the precedence rules using `!important` following any rule